For Darkness Shows the Stars is a post-apocalyptic retelling of Jane Austen’s Persuasion, with a touch of Gone With the Wind and the lyrics of Sting.

 Personally, I love retellings.
 After all, there are only so many plot ideas.
 And classic beloved stories are classic and beloved because their authors have crafted these stories in ways that resonate with many people over a very long time.
 So why not elaborate on them?

-If you know the story of Persuasion (which you can read for free online in a nice format here, or you can – better yet, in my opinion – watch the movie – the 2007 version is also free online here) you will recognize the names and situations of the main characters of this book even though it is set in a future world that has been altered by the disastrous consequences of genetic experimentation.
+If you know the story of Persuasion (which you can read for free online in a nice format here), you will recognize the names and situations of the main characters of this book even though it is set in a future world that has been altered by the disastrous consequences of genetic experimentation.
 But some things never change, such as the complex feelings that accompany the mating ritual.

 Elliott North (think Anne Elliot from Persuasion) is eighteen: barely out of her teenage years, she virtually runs the baronial estate of her feckless father.
 The Norths are part of the “Luddite” class – a group of people at the apex of society who own the plantations and engage in lives of relative leisure thanks to the work of their slaves.